 Machine washing is okay, but not necessary.
-I just washed the squares in a dishpan of soapy water and rinsed well.
+I just washed the squares in a dishpan of soapy water and rinsed them well.
 Once dry, you’ll want to iron them so they lay flat on your sheet pan or cookie sheet.

-Choosing the Dimensions
+Choosing the dimensions

 Before you cut the cotton, you need to decide on the sizes of wraps you need.
 After checking through dozens of retail sites, I found the most common sizes, in inches, were small (7×8, 7×9, or 8×8), medium (10×11, 11×11, or 10×13), and large (13×13, 13×14, or 14×14).

 So far, I haven’t had a use for the small one.
 Some people say the small ones are good for wrapping a partial onion or avocado.
 But here’s the thing.
 Many people who wrapped an onion said they couldn’t remove the smell from the wrap.
 Ever.
 The avocado people were divided into two camps: One half said they never had an avocado store as well and oxidize less than when they used a beeswax wrap.
 The other half said they never had an avocado come out worse — and disgusting.
 So, you might want to consider that before deciding on sizes.